Congratulations on your new addition and welcome to the world of the New Zealand Miradoll.

 Both the Miradoll and the Bagheera kitten's are a medium to large breed, males reaching upwards of 7 to 8 kg, females being generally more petite at 5 to 6 kg.
 They are quite slow to mature, maturing at about three to four years of agee.
 This gives them longevity of life (we anticipate a life expectancy of up to 20 years) and keeps them kitten playful for a long time!

 Kitten's believe that everything on Earth is there for their entertainment, so we must take care to make sure nothing harmful comes into their reach (and remember... they're cats... so their reach is considerably longer than you may think!).
 Please research your house plants to make sure they aren't harmful to kitties... even hanging ones, cats are VERY resourceful when they get it into their minds that they want something.
 Also, beware of any thin linear object such as thread, string, floss, etc... as kittens LOVE to play with things like this, but--if swallowed--it can be fatal.
 Protect electrical cords.

-These sweet babies have been raised on a top quality diet of Royal Canin Biscuits ('Fit' and 'Sensible') and fresh cooked meat such as chicken.
+These sweet babies have been raised on a top quality diet of Royal Canin Biscuits ('Babycat', 'Fit' and 'Sensible'), Royal Canin Baby cat Mousse cans, a little raw beef and rabbit and fresh cooked meat such as chicken and fish.
 Their diet can be changed gradually or you can keep them on this brand for their life time.
 PLEASE DO NOT GIVE THEM MILK AS CATS CAN BE LACTOSE INTOLERANT, WATER ONLY.

 Their absolute favourite treats are Temptations.
 Please don’t over feed on these as they are full of calories, just like us eating lollies!